SKSUB/Exp_robotics_lab/README.md

  The cleudo onotology file contains the knowledge of the initial scene.
 Once the solution is obtianed solution_cluedo_ontology file is generated with the solution hypothesis.

+ ### OTHER PACKAGES:
+ ARMOR SERVICE (More details in https://github.com/EmaroLab/armor)

+ SMACH (More details in https://wiki.ros.org/smach)

+ You need to have this packages in your workspace to run the simulation

  In order to better visualise the order of the simulation, a temporal diagram is created.

  TEMPORAL DIAGRAM:
  ![cluedo_temporal](https://user-images.githubusercontent.com/82164428/219983056-8846a53e-a141-4303-9bd0-0469e2532b10.jpg)

+ ## INSTALLATION AND RUNNING:

+ In order to run the simulation clone this repostitory into your workspace.
+If you are running on the docker machine of the course no need to clone other packages.
+Otherwise clone the smach and armor service packages into your workspace.
+And more details on installation and running armor and smach on the link provided above.

+After cloning usual procedures of building the package, and install the dependencies based on the error.

+'''
+catkin_make
+'''